14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Flex-Adhesive-Corner-Bin-White-UMBRA-4.jpg?v=1731902547
   Price: $37.99 NZD
-- [Flex Adhesive Toilet Brush - White](https://everydayhome.co.nz/products/flex-adhesive-tlt-brush-white): Umbra Adhesive Toilet Brush makes cleaning your toilet a less gruesome chore.
+- [Umbra Flex Adhesive Toilet Brush & Holder - White](https://everydayhome.co.nz/products/flex-adhesive-tlt-brush-white): Umbra Adhesive Toilet Brush makes cleaning your toilet a less gruesome chore.
 With rubberized bristles that are both soft and durable, this toilet brush prevents odor-causing bacteria, mold or mildew for a sanitary and long-lasting brush.
 Its lid stays open when the brush is removed and automatically closes when putting back in place, all without having to touch anything but the handle.
 Flex Toilet Brush’s canister neatly stores the brush when not in use and can be secured to the floor or to any smooth surface.
-  Updated: 2025-09-23T12:36:41Z
+  Updated: 2025-09-25T00:52:40Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Flex-Adhesive-Toilet-Brush-White-UMBRA-5.png?v=1731903342
   Price: $44.99 NZD
-- [Flex Adhesive Toilet Paper Holder & Shelf - White](https://everydayhome.co.nz/products/flex-adhesive-tp-holder-shelf-white): A toilet paper holder and shelf in one, this bathroom essential clears up floor space while providing a handy spot to place your phone, keys or other small accessories.
+- [Umbra Flex Adhesive Toilet Paper Holder & Shelf - White](https://everydayhome.co.nz/products/flex-adhesive-tp-holder-shelf-white): A toilet paper holder and shelf in one, this bathroom essential clears up floor space while providing a handy spot to place your phone, keys or other small accessories.
 Easy to install, Flex Adhesive Toilet Paper Holder & Shelf includes non-damaging, waterproof adhesive strips that can be applied on various surfaces such as tiles, dry wall, concrete, etc. (does not work on porous surfaces).
 Accommodating both standard and jumbo-sized toilet paper rolls, this everyday product is easy to reload.
 No tools are required in its super simple set up and no damage is left behind.
 An alternative use, the toilet paper holder can also be removed in order to use Flex as a stand-alone shelf.
-  Updated: 2025-09-23T12:36:42Z
+  Updated: 2025-09-25T00:52:39Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Flex-Adhesive-Toilet-Paper-Holder-Shelf-White-UMBR-2.jpg?v=1731902062
   Price: $19.99 NZD
-- [Flip 5 Hook - Black](https://everydayhome.co.nz/products/flip-5-hook-black): Maximize hanging space and keep your wall sleek with Flip - a modern, retractable coat rack that can hold a surprisingly large number of items.
+- [Umbra Flip 5 Hook - Black](https://everydayhome.co.nz/products/flip-5-hook-black): Maximize hanging space and keep your wall sleek with Flip - a modern, retractable coat rack that can hold a surprisingly large number of items.
 Perfect for coats, scarves, purses, and more, it's a functional and stylish addition to any space.
-  Updated: 2025-09-23T12:36:42Z
+  Updated: 2025-09-25T00:52:51Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Flip-5-Hook-Black-UMBRA-5.jpg?v=1731902590
   Price: $69.99 NZD
-- [Flip 8 Hook - Black](https://everydayhome.co.nz/products/flip-8-hook-black): Maximize hanging space and keep your wall sleek with Flip - a modern, retractable coat rack that can hold a surprisingly large number of items.
+- [Umbra Flip 8 Hook - Black](https://everydayhome.co.nz/products/flip-8-hook-black): Maximize hanging space and keep your wall sleek with Flip - a modern, retractable coat rack that can hold a surprisingly large number of items.
 Perfect for coats, scarves, purses, and more, it's a functional and stylish addition to any space.
-  Updated: 2025-09-23T12:36:42Z
+  Updated: 2025-09-25T00:52:53Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Flip-8-Hook-Black-UMBRA-9.jpg?v=1731901896
   Price: $119.99 NZD
-- [Holster Dish Rack - White](https://everydayhome.co.nz/products/holster-dish-rack-white): This dish rack is made of molded plastic and has a stainless-steel frame making it both durable and easy to clean.
+- [Umbra Holster Dish Rack - White](https://everydayhome.co.nz/products/holster-dish-rack-white): This dish rack is made of molded plastic and has a stainless-steel frame making it both durable and easy to clean.
 Holster has a 15-plate capacity, utensil storage, moveable stemware holder, a multi-purpose side tray and dual position drain spot.
 With soft, curved lines, this low profile, molded plastic caddy is a modern but approachable piece for everyday kitchen use.
-  Updated: 2025-09-23T12:36:43Z
+  Updated: 2025-09-25T00:51:47Z
   Vendor: UMBRA
   Product Type: Kitchenware
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Holster-Dish-Rack-White-UMBRA-8.jpg?v=1731903333
   Price: $114.99 NZD
-- [Hub Arched Mirror - Black](https://everydayhome.co.nz/products/hub-arched-mirror-61-x-91cm-black): Hub Arched Mirror brings a unique curvature to your space.
+- [Umbra Hub Arched Wall Mirror - Black](https://everydayhome.co.nz/products/hub-arched-mirror-61-x-91cm-black): Hub Arched Mirror brings a unique curvature to your space.
 This wall mirror features soft curves and a rubber black rim for a modern touch.
 Use Hub Arched Mirror in your entryway, bedroom or other living spaces to add a decorative touch, while instantly brightening your room.
 With rounded edges, Hub Arched will soften your room while completing your space.
-  Updated: 2025-09-23T12:36:43Z
+  Updated: 2025-09-25T00:52:10Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Hub-Arched-Mirror-Black-UMBRA-1.jpg?v=1731903533
   Price: $279.99 NZD
-- [Hub Oval Mirror (45 x 61cm) - Black](https://everydayhome.co.nz/products/hub-oval-mirror-45-x-61cm-black): Hub Oval Mirror is the perfect wall decor for heavily trafficked areas like entryways and washrooms.
+- [Umbra Hub Oval Wall Mirror - Black](https://everydayhome.co.nz/products/hub-oval-mirror-45-x-61cm-black): Hub Oval Mirror is the perfect wall decor for heavily trafficked areas like entryways and washrooms.
 Its rubber rim makes it more durable than most other mirrors while providing a modern, industrialized look.
 This decorative mirror is a great solution because it helps bounce light around your room, making space appear larger and brighter.
-  Updated: 2025-09-23T12:36:44Z
+  Updated: 2025-09-25T00:51:55Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Hub-Oval-Mirror-45-x-61cm-Black-UMBRA-5.png?v=1731902521
   Price: $159.99 NZD
-- [Hub Wall Mirror (61cm ) - Black](https://everydayhome.co.nz/products/hub-wall-mirror-61cm-black): Hub Wall Mirror is the perfect wall decor for heavily trafficked areas like entryways and washrooms.
+- [Umbra Hub Wall Mirror - Black](https://everydayhome.co.nz/products/hub-wall-mirror-61cm-black): Hub Wall Mirror is the perfect wall decor for heavily trafficked areas like entryways and washrooms.
 Its rubber rim makes it more durable than most other mirrors while providing a modern, industrialized look.
 This decorative mirror is a great solution because it helps bounce light around your room, making space appear larger and brighter.
-  Updated: 2025-09-24T23:52:05Z
+  Updated: 2025-09-25T00:51:48Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Hub-Wall-Mirror-61cm-Black-UMBRA-3.png?v=1731903449
   Price: $179.99 NZD
-- [Leana Ladder Rack - Black](https://everydayhome.co.nz/products/leana-ladder-rack-black): Both decorative and functional, Leana Ladder features solid wood posts and 4 metal bars, providing you room to store blankets, clothes, towels and more.
+- [Umbra Leana Ladder - Black](https://everydayhome.co.nz/products/leana-ladder-rack-black): Both decorative and functional, Leana Ladder features solid wood posts and 4 metal bars, providing you room to store blankets, clothes, towels and more.
 Easy to assemble, Leana provides a modern storage solution that can be used in a variety of rooms in your home.
 With a solid wood construction and powder-coated steel, this innovative storage solution is the ideal towel rack, blanket rack, or clothing organizer.
-  Updated: 2025-09-23T12:36:46Z
+  Updated: 2025-09-25T00:52:15Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Leana-Ladder-Rack-Black-UMBRA-7.jpg?v=1731902232
   Price: $154.99 NZD
-- [Leana Ladder Rack - White](https://everydayhome.co.nz/products/leana-ladder-rack-white): Both decorative and functional, Leana Ladder features solid wood posts and 4 metal bars, providing you room to store blankets, clothes, towels and more.
+- [Umbra Leana Ladder - White](https://everydayhome.co.nz/products/leana-ladder-rack-white): Both decorative and functional, Leana Ladder features solid wood posts and 4 metal bars, providing you room to store blankets, clothes, towels and more.
 Easy to assemble, Leana provides a modern storage solution that can be used in a variety of rooms in your home.
 With a solid wood construction and powder-coated steel, this innovative storage solution is the ideal towel rack, blanket rack, or clothing organizer.
-  Updated: 2025-09-23T12:36:46Z
+  Updated: 2025-09-25T00:52:16Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Leana-Ladder-Rack-White-UMBRA-1.jpg?v=1731902202
   Price: $154.99 NZD
-- [Luna Photo Display - Black](https://everydayhome.co.nz/products/luna-photo-display-black): Luna holds nine of your favorite 4x6 inch photos in a modern, gallery-style fashion and will effortlessly enhance your wall decor.
+- [Umbra Luna Picture Frame - 4x6 Black](https://everydayhome.co.nz/products/luna-photo-display-black): Luna holds nine of your favorite 4x6 inch photos in a modern, gallery-style fashion and will effortlessly enhance your wall decor.
 At the same time, its practical design features a solid backing which allows you to clean and change your images easily.
 Use Luna to showcase your favorite photos or get creative and combine pictures, graphic text, illustrations, drawings, sketches, and other unique art for a one-of-a-kind, DIY collage photo frame.
-  Updated: 2025-09-23T12:36:47Z
+  Updated: 2025-09-25T00:52:44Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Luna-Photo-Display-Black-UMBRA-3.jpg?v=1731901901
   Price: $119.99 NZD
-- [Montage Shelf - Black](https://everydayhome.co.nz/products/montage-shelf-black): Bring life to any wall space with Montage Wall Shelf.
+- [Umbra Montage Wall Shelf - Black](https://everydayhome.co.nz/products/montage-shelf-black): Bring life to any wall space with Montage Wall Shelf.
 Made of natural bentwood, this modern storage solution mixes modern shapes and natural finishes.
 Easy to install, show off your favorite books, plants and decor and much more.
 Get creative and use multiple Montage Shelves for an eye-catching wall statement.
-  Updated: 2025-09-23T12:36:48Z
+  Updated: 2025-09-25T00:52:16Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Montage-Shelf-Black-UMBRA-2.jpg?v=1731903161
   Price: $139.99 NZD
-- [Montage Shelf - Light Walnut](https://everydayhome.co.nz/products/montage-shelf-light-walnut): Bring life to any wall space with Montage Wall Shelf.
+- [Umbra Montage Wall Shelf - Light Walnut](https://everydayhome.co.nz/products/montage-shelf-light-walnut): Bring life to any wall space with Montage Wall Shelf.
 Made of natural bentwood, this modern storage solution mixes modern shapes and natural finishes.
 Easy to install, show off your favorite books, plants and decor and much more.
 Get creative and use multiple Montage Shelves for an eye-catching wall statement.
-  Updated: 2025-09-23T12:36:48Z
+  Updated: 2025-09-25T00:52:17Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Montage-Shelf-Light-Walnut-UMBRA-7.jpg?v=1731902033
   Price: $139.99 NZD
-- [Montage Shelf - White](https://everydayhome.co.nz/products/montage-shelf-white): Bring life to any wall space with Montage Wall Shelf.
+- [Umbra Montage Wall Shelf - White](https://everydayhome.co.nz/products/montage-shelf-white): Bring life to any wall space with Montage Wall Shelf.
 Made of natural bentwood, this modern storage solution mixes modern shapes and natural finishes.
 Easy to install, show off your favorite books, plants and decor and much more.
 Get creative and use multiple Montage Shelves for an eye-catching wall statement.
-  Updated: 2025-09-23T12:36:49Z
+  Updated: 2025-09-25T00:52:18Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Montage-Shelf-White-UMBRA-4.jpg?v=1731903176
   Price: $139.99 NZD
-- [Moona Storage Box - Black/Walnut](https://everydayhome.co.nz/products/moona-storage-box-black-walnut): Moona features round, circular shapes for a one-of-a-kind jewelry organizer.
+- [Umbra Moona Jewelry Box - Black/Walnut](https://everydayhome.co.nz/products/moona-storage-box-black-walnut): Moona features round, circular shapes for a one-of-a-kind jewelry organizer.
 Both decorative and functional, Moona has a large display top that doubles as a tray for smaller accessories, perfume, small plants or other items.
 Its three rotating drawers can provide hidden storage or be pushed out for easy access.
 With its unique semi-circle shape and beautiful wood accents, Moona can be displayed on your vanity, counter, dresser, desk and more.
-  Updated: 2025-09-23T12:36:49Z
+  Updated: 2025-09-25T00:51:57Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Moona-Storage-Box-Black-Walnut-UMBRA-0.jpg?v=1731902649
   Price: $129.99 NZD
-- [Moona Storage Box - White/Natural](https://everydayhome.co.nz/products/moona-storage-box-white-natural): Moona features round, circular shapes for a one-of-a-kind jewelry organizer.
+- [Umbra Moona Jewelry Box - White/Natural](https://everydayhome.co.nz/products/moona-storage-box-white-natural): Moona features round, circular shapes for a one-of-a-kind jewelry organizer.
 Both decorative and functional, Moona has a large display top that doubles as a tray for smaller accessories, perfume, small plants or other items.
 Its three rotating drawers can provide hidden storage or be pushed out for easy access.
 With its unique semi-circle shape and beautiful wood accents, Moona can be displayed on your vanity, counter, dresser, desk and more.
-  Updated: 2025-09-23T12:36:49Z
+  Updated: 2025-09-25T00:51:58Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Moona-Storage-Box-White-Natural-UMBRA-0.jpg?v=1731901753
   Price: $129.99 NZD
-- [Orchid Jewelry Stand - Gun Metal](https://everydayhome.co.nz/products/orchid-jewelry-stand-gun-metal): Inspired by the beautiful orchid flower, this unique jewelry stand makes an eye-catching statement while organizing your jewelry and keeping it in one place.
+- [Umbra Orchid Jewelry Stand - Gun Metal](https://everydayhome.co.nz/products/orchid-jewelry-stand-gun-metal): Inspired by the beautiful orchid flower, this unique jewelry stand makes an eye-catching statement while organizing your jewelry and keeping it in one place.
 Orchid stores and displays all of your favorite jewelry pieces with twelve hooks and a leaf-shaped dish, speeding the getting-reading process.
 Perfect to place on your dresser, vanity or nightstand.
-  Updated: 2025-09-23T12:36:50Z
+  Updated: 2025-09-25T00:52:44Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Orchid-Jewelry-Stand-Gun-Metal-UMBRA-5.png?v=1731903217
   Price: $69.99 NZD
-- [Penguin Soap Pump - Black](https://everydayhome.co.nz/products/penguin-soap-pump-black): This fun and colorful soap or lotion pump is perfect for kitchens and bathrooms.
+- [Umbra Penguin Soap Pump - Black](https://everydayhome.co.nz/products/penguin-soap-pump-black): This fun and colorful soap or lotion pump is perfect for kitchens and bathrooms.
 It has a 12-ounce (355 mL) capacity and features a thin vertical window so you can see what is left.
 This Penguin Pump named appropriately as each pump looks like a cute little penguin has "soft touch" finish and is easy for both kids and adults alike to use.
-  Updated: 2025-09-23T12:36:50Z
+  Updated: 2025-09-25T00:52:58Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Penguin-Soap-Pump-Black-UMBRA-7.jpg?v=1731902405
   Price: $29.99 NZD
-- [Pirouette Cosmetic Organizer - Clear/Nickel](https://everydayhome.co.nz/products/pirouette-cosmetic-organizer-clear-nickel): De-clutter and organize your everyday essentials with Pirouette.
+- [Umbra Pirouette Cosmetic Organiser - Clear/Nickel](https://everydayhome.co.nz/products/pirouette-cosmetic-organizer-clear-nickel): De-clutter and organize your everyday essentials with Pirouette.
 This cosmetic organizer features multiple compartments that rotate 360-degrees with ease.
 Pirouette has a large capacity but a small footprint, making it easy to display on any countertop or vanity.
 Each layer's placement can be customized and locked into place for varying sized products.
 Store and organize your makeup or favorite products with this all-in-one rotating makeup organizer.
-  Updated: 2025-09-23T12:36:51Z
+  Updated: 2025-09-25T00:51:58Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Pirouette-Cosmetic-Organizer-Clear-Nickel-UMBRA-0.jpg?v=1731902902
   Price: $59.99 NZD
-- [Portaloo Toilet Paper Stand & Reserve - White/Nickel](https://everydayhome.co.nz/products/portaloo-toilet-paper-stand-reserve-white-nickel): Freestanding and easy to move around, Portaloo makes use of vertical space to deliver a versatile and modern toilet paper stand.
+- [Umbra Portaloo Toilet Paper Stand & Storage - White/Nickel](https://everydayhome.co.nz/products/portaloo-toilet-paper-stand-reserve-white-nickel): Freestanding and easy to move around, Portaloo makes use of vertical space to deliver a versatile and modern toilet paper stand.
 Portaloo’s practical design includes a built-in tray for personal items or small decor, as well as storage to hide and hold extra toilet paper rolls.
 Its white matte body and shiny chrome accents work to complement bathroom appliances and suit a variety of color palettes.
 Portaloo is convenient, easy to use and fits up to three jumbo size rolls.
-  Updated: 2025-09-23T12:36:52Z
+  Updated: 2025-09-25T00:51:51Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available